Sheetala Bhat

 ---|---|---|---|---|

 Sheetala is a theatre researcher, artist, and playwright.
 She specializes in South Asian theatre and politics, South Asian diasporic theatre in Canada, and Indigenous theatre in Canada.
-She is currently working on a manuscript on theatrical performances of love as anti-colonial feminist resistance in India and in Indigenous theatre on Turtle Island.
-Her next project will be a comparative study of Indigenous and Adivasi theatre productions about criminalization of Indigenous peoples and prison abolition on Turtle Island and India.
 Her articles have been published in the Journal of Dramatic Theory and Criticism, Theatre Research in Canada, and the Journal for the Fantastic in the Arts.
+She is the author of Performing Self, Performing Gender: Reading the Lives of Women Performers in Colonial India.

 Degrees